awwx/ar/readme.md

 ----

 * clean up messy code in io.arc
+* I haven't been able to replicate the socket force close problem yet that Arc 3.1 solves by using custodians; is this still a problem in Racket?
 * the strategy for representing Racket lists in Arc (which we need to have ac return an Arc list representing Racket code) is a bit confused... a clearer way to distinguish nil and () would be better.